 USACE Chemical Warfare Materiel Design Center

-USACE’s Huntsville Engineering and Support Center (CEHNC), CWM design center executes projects involving CWM per applicable environmental regulations and policies.
-CEHNC’s CWM Design Center is the only USACE Design Center authorized to execute CWM response actions.
+USACE’s Huntsville Engineering and Support Center (USAESC), CWM design center executes projects involving CWM per applicable environmental regulations and policies.
+USACE’s CWM Design Center is the only USACE Design Center authorized to execute CWM response actions.
 For additional information, see USACE’s Engineering Pamphlet (EP) 75-1-3, Recovered Chemical Warfare Materiel (RCWM Response Process).

 U.S. Army Materiel Command (AMC)